SebghatYusuf/Flutter-Todo-app-using-provider/README.md

 # Flutter Provider Todo App

-A Todo app for learning purpose. using sqlite and provider packges.
+A Todo app for learning purpose using sqlite and provider packges.

 ## Getting Started